1994 Pontins Professional

-The 1994 Pontins Professional was the twenty-first edition of the professional invitational snooker tournament.
-It took place in May 1994 in Prestatyn, Wales.
+The 1994 Pontins Professional was the twenty-first edition of the professional invitational snooker tournament which took place between 7 and 14 May 1994 at Pontin's in Prestatyn, Wales.

 The tournament featured eight professional players.
 The quarter-final matches were contested over the best of 9 frames, the semi-finals best of eleven and the final best of seventeen.

 Ken Doherty won the event, defeating Nigel Bond 9–5 in the final, and received £3,500 from the total prize fund of £12,000 as champion.
 Neal Foulds compiled the highest break of the competition, 129.

 Main draw

 Results for the tournament are shown below.

 Final

 Details of the final are shown below: